Guide for the EL multi-method system

 EL has other many methods based on the writing system, to make a communication possible under any conditions anywhere in the world among the future people.

 There is the speaking method too.
-But that is the secondary way for communication,
+But that is the secondary way for communication, and not the main system in EL.
+The main reasons are:

 1) The visual bases are more stable than vocal ones for the universal standard.

-2) To keep using all native languages not to destroy/forget them, having
+2) To keep using all native languages not to destroy/forget them, having two different measurements: the native speaking way and the EL visual symbols.

 3) For everyone's speaking, one's own native language is the most comfortable and natural.

-(For more details see the visual bases section)
+Then EL vocal communications might not be so convenient.
 For usual EL communications face to face, people speak each native language even with foreigners, interpreting each speech into EL hand-signs or writings by themselves.
+Others get the meanings through the signs/writings, recognizing the culture differences between them.

 When hand-signs don’t work so well, there are many applicable ways to show EL symbols.